canonical/kernel-docs/docs/reference/upload-rights.rst

 Upload Rights
 #############

-The responsibility bestowed upon those able to upload the kernel to the Ubuntu archive is not taken lightly.One avenue for obtaining per package upload rights for the Ubuntu kernel is to become a member of the ubuntu-kernel-uploaders_ team in Launchpad.
-Members of this team are inducted only after a careful application and screening process.
-The sections below describe the general member profile of the ubuntu-kernel-uploaders team and the application and screening process.
+Those who are allowed to upload the kernel to the Ubuntu archive take their responsibility very seriously.

+To obtain per package upload rights for the Ubuntu kernel, you can apply to become a member of the ubuntu-kernel-uploaders_ team in Launchpad.

+People can join this team only after going through a thorough application and review process.
+The sections below describe the general member profile of the ubuntu-kernel-uploaders_ team, as well as the application process.

 Member Profile
 ==============